Shared previously on a Facebook page, the following is the writing prompt for the current project, The Mines of Mercury:

 Check out the latest information about Bear Publications projects and promotions (including radio interviews) by clicking this link to our News page!

-The best way to reach Travis Perry (the owner of Bear Publications) is the old-fashioned, 20th Century way.
+The best way to reach Bear Publications is the old-fashioned, 20th Century way.